infinitered/ignite/docs/Tour-of-Ignite.md

 We also run the default tests in a generated Ignite app, which further ensures that the CLI is generating a valid Ignite app.

-### data

-This contains a JSON file that helps demonstrate an API request in the boilerplate's `DemoListScreen`.
-It's Rick & Morty themed, naturally.

-This file isn't even included in the npm package at all.
-Instead, we just call over to GitHub when we need it.

 ## boilerplate

 In the root is another folder called `boilerplate`.
 This used to be called `Ignite Bowser` and was originally located here: https://github.com/infinitered/ignite-bowser [deprecated].